 Establish short-term and long-term goals

 A business plan sets down short-term and long-term goals and the direction to accomplish them, right from baby steps to giant leaps.
-It becomes a basis to revisit the goals from time-to-time and make iterations depending on the present scenario.
+It becomes a basis to revisit the goals and update the plan from time-to-time and make iterations depending on the present scenario.

 Get clarity on your business